kovidgoyal/html5-parser/docs/index.rst

 <https://github.com/kovidgoyal/html5-parser/blob/master/benchmark.py>`_ that
 compares the parse times for parsing a large (~ 5.7MB) HTML document in html5lib and html5-parser.
-The results on my system (using python 3) show a speedup of **31x**.
+The results on my system (using python 3) show a speedup of **37x**.
 The output from the script on my system is:

 .. code-block:: none

     Testing with HTML file of 5,956,815 bytes
-    Parsing 20 times with html5-parser
+    Parsing 100 times with html5-parser
-    html5-parser took an average of: 0.434 seconds to parse it Parsing 20 times with html5lib
+    html5-parser took an average of: 0.374 seconds to parse it Parsing 20 times with html5lib
-    html5lib took an average of: 13.518 seconds to parse it
+    html5lib took an average of: 13.690 seconds to parse it
+    Speedup: 37x

 There is further potential for speedup.
 Currently the gumbo subsystem uses its own data structures to store parse results and these are converted to